uhe-org/uhe-todo-list/README.md

 Simple Rainmeter to-do list skin based on [Pernickety/rainmeter-todo-list](https://github.com/Pernickety/rainmeter-todo-list).

 This is in the early stages of development.

+> [!WARNING]
-This can break and you may lose all your data, so use at your own risk.
+> This can break in certain circumstances and you may lose all your data, so use at your own risk or backup the tasks txt files periodically.

 ## Usage